-The simple act of planting, tending, and growing flowers can have minor and major benefits to every family.
+The growing season is upon us.
+Did you know that the simple act of planting, tending, and growing flowers can have minor and major benefits to every family?
 With just a bit of soil, seeds, and perseverance you can obtain the educational, social, environmental, and health benefits of planting flowers.
-I loved to help my grandmother in the garden and I have still have many fond memories of gardening and playing in the garden on my own.
+I loved to help my grandmother in the garden as a child.
+I have many fond memories of gardening with her and playing in the garden on my own.
 From the benefits of flowers in the environment to the benefits of learning to grow, flower gardening is very rewarding.
+In fact, growing your own flower garden can have a positive effect on both your mental health and physical health.

 5 Fabulous Benefits of Planting Flowers At Home